 The Company does not seek to take on operational risk in order to generate a return.
 However, it recognises that some degree of operational risk is an unavoidable consequence of remaining in business.
-It therefore seeks to mitigate this risk through its corporate governance and internal control mechanisms, RAF process, peer view, due diligence and business continuity and Sarbanes-Oxley controls.
+It therefore seeks to mitigate this risk through its corporate governance and internal control mechanisms, RAF process, peer view, due diligence and Sarbanes-Oxley controls.

-All of the Company's operational risks are captured within the Company's risk register through a system called "Magique".
+All of the Company's operational risks are captured within the Company's risk register.
 Risk Management carry out a risk and control self-assessment exercise where meetings are held with each key risk owner to review and update the risk registers with new risks and controls, as well as judging whether the ratings for inherent and residual risks are still valid.